ninn-kou/flockr/docs/assumptions.md

 ### 2.1 message_send()

-- for each message send, the new one always the toppest one.
+- For each message send, the new one always the top one.

-### Upload User's Photo
+### 2.2 Upload User's Photo

-- this function requires the pillow module.
+- This function requires the pillow module.
-- assumes that everything is a localhost url.
+- Assumes that everything is a localhost url.

 ## 3. Iteration 3

-- can be deployed to heroku as is
+- Can be deployed to heroku as is.